Academany/fabzero/basic/doc.md

 ![](img/doc/interview.png)

-> Record a 10 to 15 seconds video presenting yourself.
+> **Learning by doing:** Record a 10 to 15 seconds video presenting yourself.
 Do you think it's easy?
 Let's see how many times you have to repeat the scene until you are satisfied.

 * Screen recording: Sometimes the best way to show something that you are doing in a computer is with a screen capture video (with or without voice over).
 A good screen recorder for GNU/Linux is [SimpleScreenRecorder](http://www.maartenbaert.be/simplescreenrecorder/).

-> Record a 30 seconds video showing something you do on screen.
+> **Learning by doing:** Record a 30 seconds video showing something you do on screen.

 * The legacy `.gif` format might seem useful to show short videos (2 to 5 seconds) like a led blinking, **but it is very inefficient in compressing the video**.
 It is actually recommended that you convert them to `.mp4`.
 There are a number of resources for downloading, manipulating or converting `.gif` files like [Giphy](http://giphy.com/), [Ezgif](http://ezgif.com/video-to-gif) and many more.